sverweij/dependency-cruiser/doc/faq.md

 For `.svelte` single file components it uses the `svelte` (version 3.x)

-- which will be in your module dependencies if you're developing with Svelte).
+- which will be in your module dependencies if you're developing with Svelte.
-- by default, all `.svelte` file will depend on `"svelte/internal"`.
+- because of how svelt works, all `.svelte` files depend on `"svelte/internal"`.
-  If it turns out to be too noisy, you can configure Dependency-cruiser to ignore it (either in the config file or with a command-line param)
+  If that turns out to be too noisy, you can configure dependency-cruiser to ignore it (either in the config file or with a command-line param)

-As of dependency-cruiser 9.21.0 any configuration generated with `depcruise --init` includes this.

 ### Q: Does this mean dependency-cruiser installs transpilers for all these languages?